How did you gain your knowledge and experience? How did you develop into your current role?

 We were given opportunities to reach the positions we did, and we owe it to the next generation, and we owe it to the construction industry, to train and mentor individuals in the construction industry.
 If we don’t we will be condemned to a life complaining about the lack of skilled people, and we will be condemning the construction industry to a steady decline in service, quality, and standards.

-What are you doing to improve the skills in the construction industry?
+What are you doing to improve the skills in construction?